-The record submitted by the school were taken on record and from the examination fo the same, it has been noted that the school has paid Rs.
-15,000 per quarter to the Manager as 'Travelling Expenses' for visiting to school and Rs.
+The record submitted by the school were taken on record, form examination of the records, it has been noted that the school has paid Rs.15,000 per quarter to the Manager as Travelling Expenses' for visiting to school and Rs.
 30,000 per quarter towards consultancy charges during the period from 1 April 2017 to 30 September 2017.
 Thus, the school has paid total amount of Rs.
 90,000 to the manager towards traveling expense and consultancy charges.
-During personal hearing the school explained that the manager has left the school with effect from October 2017 since then principal is acting as manager of the school.
+During personal hearing the school explained that the manager has left the school from October 2017 since then principal is acting as manager of the school of the school.
 Based on the above-mentioned provisions payment made to the manager is not allowed.